merenlab/anvio/anvio/docs/programs/anvi-script-compute-ani-for-fasta.md

 By default, the PyANI method is ANIb (which aligns 1020 nt fragments of your sequences using BLASTN+).
 You can switch to ANIm, ANIblastall, or TETRA if desired.
 See the [PyANI documentation](https://github.com/widdowquinn/pyani) for more informaiton.

 You also have the option to change the distance metric (from the default "euclidean") or the linkage method (from the default "ward") or provide a path to a log file for debug messages.

-Instead of outputting a %(genome-similarity)s artifact, you could input a %(pan-db)s that contains these contigs and have the output be put directly into the additional data tables (as %(misc-data-layers)s and %(misc-data-layer-orders)s) of the %(pan-db)s.